retorquere/zotero-better-bibtex/site/content/citing/_index.md

 people usually pick a naming scheme related to them.
 As the citation key is *the* piece of data that connects your bibliography, this is a piece of data you want to have control over.
 BBT offers you this control:

-* Set your own, fixed citation keys
 * Stable citation keys, without key clashes.
 BBT generates citation keys that take into account other existing keys in your library in a deterministic way, regardless of what part of your library you export, or the order in which you do it.
+* BBT is conservative about citation key changes, and allows you to fixate keys to any value of your choosing.
-* Generate citation keys from JabRef(-ish) patterns
+* Generate citation keys from JabRef(-ish) patterns.

 You can also